Typing Tensor Calculus in 2-Categories (I): Typing matrices in categories: categorical case

-As stated by MacLane \cite{mac}, and reappeared in Ref \cite{typing}, a category with biproducts offers a suitable framework for matrix calculus.
-To observe a transparent example, consider the category of matrices over a field, \mat.
+Consider the category of matrices over a field, \mat.
 Objects of this category are natural numbers, and morphisms are matrices whose entries belong to the field.
+For example, \textbf{hom}(2, 3) consists of all 3 by 2 matrices over Field $\Bbbk$.
+The composition of morphisms is matrix multiplication.

+One can immediately observe the advantage of using categorical composition instead of usual matrix multiplication; point-free typed matrices allow us to avoid checking the dimensions of a matrix for matrix multiplication.
+In most software such as MATLAB or programming languages such as python, the programmer needs to take care of shape and dimensions of matrices while defining them; otherwise, it raises an error and does not calculate the multiplication.
+This method of defining the matrices, automatically will consider the types of matrices.

+Matrix transposition is another linear algebra operation which is cumbersome.
+As one needs to swap all rows and columns, but in the categorical form, we only reverse the arrow; $M^T: 3 \longrightarrow 2$.
+Later we also see how we can write it down with only using \textbf{vec} and \textbf{unvec} maps.

-For example, $hom(2, 3)$ consists of all $3 \times 2$ matrices over Field $\Bbbk$.
-The composition of morphisms is matrix multiplication $A.B$.
-Since hom-sets with matrix addition form abelian groups, this category is furthermore abelian, hence, semiadditive.
-Ref \cite{typing} gives a full account of \mat and exploits its structure to type linear algebra.
-To see the role of biproducts in matrix calculus, take the example below in which $b = $ and $ b'= $.
+Since hom-sets with matrix addition form abelian groups, this category is furthermore abelian, which incidentally implies semiadditivity.
+To see the role of biproducts in matrix calculus, take the example below \ref{fig:mat-biproduct} in which $b = $ and $ b'= $.

 Projections are $p_1 = $ and $p_2 = $ and injections $i_1 = $ and $i_2 = $.
 We have: